asimonia/DSA/README.md

 - Subtree: A portion of the tree that consists of a node and all of its descendants
 - Depth of a Node: The number of edges from a specific node to the root node.
 The depth of the root node is zero.
 - Height of a Binary Tree: The maximum number of edges on the path from the root node to the farthest leaf node.
 Important: an empty tree has a negative one height.
+- Ancestor: A node reachable by traversing its parent chain
+- Descendant: A node in the node's subtree

 ### Tree Traversals
 **DFS Traversal:** Explore one branch fully before backtracking.
 The name of the order represents when the node gets visited.